The Blessing of Family Worship

 I’m not suggesting a legalism of family worship, but Christians should understand that our predecessors took family worship seriously.
 Over the last 2000 years, Christ’s followers have desired to model family worship and biblical instruction found in Scripture.6

-“Family worship consists of prayer and praise, reading the Scriptures, and edifying conversation.”7 It is a reserved time when the family gathers together to worship God.
+“Family worship consists of prayer and praise, reading the Scriptures, and edifying conversation.”7 It is a reserved time led by the head of the household when the family gathers together to worship God.
 In my home, our family worship (yours may differ) has three components.

 How you read and teach the Bible may vary.
 With young children, you may read a few verses from a simplified Bible translation.8 You may choose a read from a children’s story Bible.9 With my family, I read one to two chapters of Scripture.
 Afterward, I’ll give a brief explanation.